The Maelstrom Chronicles

-“Because she was using shadow magic,” I answered.
-The others looked at me confused.
-“Shadow magic is a form of dark magic,” I explained.
+“Because she was using shadow magic,” he answered.
+The others looked at him confused.
+“Shadow magic is a form of dark magic,” Rider explained.
 “Casters using shadow magic are very difficult to deal with.
 Physical attacks are all but useless.
 Those three royal guards tried, and we all saw how well that worked out.
-The only way a physical attack will work if one pony has their undivided attention.
+The only way a physical attack would work if one pony has their undivided attention.
 A second pony can then hit them from behind, but the caster can’t see it coming.
-Twi can vouch that I had pepper breath.
+Twilight can vouch that I had pepper breath.
 When I burped, I, might as well, squirted pepper juice in her face.
 I also had her full attention.”

-“So ya set up for somepony ta hit her,” Applejack added continuing my train of thought.
+“So ya set up for somepony ta hit her,” Applejack added continuing Rider’s train of thought.
 “If I had let Dash go, we could’ve got her.”

 “And because nopony knew what you were doing, you’re acts were in vain,” Rarity finished.

-“A manticore,” Twilight announced.
+“A manticore,” Twilight gasped.
 “We have to get pass him.”
 The manticore lunged forward and swiped with its right front paw.
-I pulled Rarity back to help her duck under the swipe.
-I countered by lunging and bringing my hind legs around to kick the beast in the jaw.
-I then felt fear and pain, but something felt off.
+Rider pulled Rarity back to help her duck under the swipe.
+He spun forward bringing his hind hoof over his head and bringing it down on the manticore’s skull.
+He then rolled back onto his hooves.

-“I’m on it,” Rainbow Dash saluted before circling the manticore at high speed.
-It was like a rainbow colored tornado surrounded the manticore.
+“Wait,” Fluttershy’s meager voice cried.
+Rainbow Dash circled the manticore at high speed.
+It was like a rainbow colored tornado surrounded it.
 The manticore swatted Dash away with its scorpion tail like she was a fly.

 “Wait!”
 Fluttershy screamed.
-She was hesitant for a moment when she noticed me protecting the manticore.
+She was hesitant for a moment when she noticed Rider protecting the manticore.
 Rider was a little surprised to hear Fluttershy yell like that.
-With a smile, he folded a wing to let her pass before unfolding my wing to block the others.
+With a smile, he folded a wing to let her pass before unfolding his wing to block the others.

 “Rider, what are you doing?”
 Twilight asked.

 “Let her handle this,” Rider answered.
 Ginger Heart said she was good with animals.
 Rider just hoped that included manticores.
 The others cringed for a second before I heard Fluttershy say,

 “Shss, it’s okay.”
 Fluttershy nuzzled the manticore’s left front paw.
 The manticore opened his paw to reveal a large thorn.
 The others’ expression changed to one of confusion.
 “Oh you poor, poor little baby,” she coed.

 “Little?”
 Rainbow Dash asked.